-Summer born-delayed admission Parents of summer born children (born between 1 April and 31 August) may not want their child to start school until the September following their fifth birthday.
+Summer born-delayed admission Parents of summer born children (born between 1 April and 31 August) can choose to defer their child to start school until the September following their fifth birthday.
 However, these applications will be considered for Year 1 not Reception.
 If a parent wants their application to be considered for Reception, they may request that they are admitted outside of their normal age group-to reception rather than Year 1.

-The request must be made at the same time as making the online application for the child's actual age group and supporting documentation uploaded using the document type-out of cohort.
-If the request is not made at the same time as the online application, we may not be able to consider this at a later date.
+A separate written request must be made at the same time as making the online application for the child's actual age group.
+Supporting documentation can be uploaded if you wish to do so (use document type - out of cohort.)